Halle Berry Shouts Out Two Very Special People During Her PCAs Acceptance Speech - E! Online

 The Oscar winner, 55, continued, "When I fall down, my fans, the public, you pick me up.
 And when I'm up, you push me higher.
 So thank you, thank you from my heart.
 From my heart."

 Of course, the acceptance speech wouldn't be complete without a shoutout to her children, Nahla, 13, and Maceo, 8.
 "They have to lose so much time with their mommy," she concluded, "because I get to go work and do what I love.
 So thank you Nahla, thank you, Maceo.
-I hope you find something in life you can love and can do with as much vigor and zest that I do.
+I hope you find something in life you can love and can do with as much vigor and zest that I do."

 Cardi B presented the trophy to the Bruised star and director—and the rapper's introduction was both heartwarming and hilarious, which we totally expected.